 Major Observations

 Overall, we studied the effects of temperatures between 20 and 37 °C on flowering for 26 winegrape plants.
 We found no directional relationship between temperature and soil moisture, stem length, leaf number, or the number of days it took to reach 10% or 50% flowering.
-Contrary to expectations of most phenological models {C. Cuccia, 2014 #65}{Garcia de Cortazar-Atauri, 2010 #48}(CITES), we found that phenology was not delayed in either the coldest or warmest chambers.
+Contrary to expectations of most phenological models {C. Cuccia, 2014 #65}{Garcia de Cortazar-Atauri, 2010 #48} we found that phenology was not delayed in either the coldest or warmest chambers.
 However, plants in the hotter treatments aborted a higher number of flower buds than those in the cooler treatments.

 Subsection: Among varieties similar budbreak time between lab and field conditions